Stencyl/stencylpedia/chapter-b/code-mode.md

 In order to expose a class member for a Code Mode Behavior as a configurable attribute, you need to annotate it.
 The easiest way to learn the syntax is by example.

 ```
-//Expose your attributes to Stencyl like this
+//Expose your attributes like this:
-[Attribute(id="1", name="Display Name", desc="An Attribute")]
+@:attribute("id='1' name='Display Name' desc='An Attribute'")
-public var attributeName:String = "default";
+public var attributeName:String;
 ```

 ### Accepted Properties